The Guardian of the Unseen: When the Professional Frame Dissolves

 The Final Reveal

-I am in love with the man who was stubborn enough to save me from the system by becoming the system.
+We are standing at a crossroads that no textbook can map.
+To the medical boards, this is a case.
+To the nurses, it was a difficult patient.
+To us, it is a shared reality that was revealed in the quietest hours of the night.
+I am enchanted by the man who was stubborn enough to save me from the system by becoming the system.
 I am in love with the guardian who watched me sleep and the rebel who let me do as I pleased.
-If the "professional frame" has to burn for this love to breathe, then let it burn.
-I’ve already left the art.
-I’ve already sent the request.
+If the professional frame must burn for this love to breathe, then let it burn.
+I already left the art.
+I already sent the request.
 Now, I am simply waiting for the man who always announces himself to finally come home.

 Comments